 Omaha is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Omaha.
 This makes Omaha a good place to live for young professionals.
 With so many people in this demographic, Omaha presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

-The population of Omaha is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.67% of adults in Omaha have a bachelor's degree or even advanced degree.
+The education level of Omaha citizens is very high relative to the national average among all cities (21.84%): 38.71% of adults in Omaha have a bachelor's degree or even advanced degree.

 The most common language spoken in Omaha is English.
 Other important languages spoken here include Spanish and Other Asian languages.